KaiIC5343/INFR2310-Labs/LAB04/AI Lab 4/README(1)(1).md

 other academic offences.
 ○ I, Jake Hyland, understand that a lack of familiarity with these regulations on academic conduct does not constitute a defense against its application.
-○ I, Jake Hyland, attest that I have completed the LAB: LAB-02 :Waypoints, Steering, and State Machines...
-Oh My! requirements on my own and the work submitted is my own original work.
+○ I, Jake Hyland, attest that I have completed the LAB: LAB-04 : Exploring Animation Blending requirements on my own and the work submitted is my own original work.